awiddersheim/tcp-echo/README.md

 $ ./tcp-echo-controller
 ```

-The listening port `8090` is exposed locally so can interact with the
+The listening port `8090` is exposed locally so you can interact with
-server using local tools there as well.
+the server using local tools.

 ## Testing